What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 Why Does Workplace Sciatica Prevention Matter?

-Sciatica can be debilitating, but with proper management and preventive measures, companies, supervisors, and employees can all help significantly minimize its impact on the workforce.
 At ErgoScience, we help companies create safer, more productive work environments by providing evidence-based injury-prevention solutions and education.
-Whether you’re dealing with sciatica or looking for ways to support employees with musculoskeletal issues, a proactive approach is vital.
+If you have sciatica or want to help employees with musculoskeletal issues, a proactive approach is vital.
 Our solutions decrease work-related MSDs by 50-75% and our client realize an average 11:1 ROI.

 Contact us.